 10.070 SOLE-SOURCE PROCUREMENT

-The City may purchase without a formal competitive process if there is only one seller (sole seller) of a product or service of the quality required, or if the efficient utilization of existing equipment or supplies requires specification of a compatible product for which there is only one seller, The determination of a sole source must be based on written findings as required by ORS 279B.075.
+The City may purchase without a formal competitive process if there is only one seller (sole seller) of a product or service of the quality required, or if the efficient utilization of existing equipment or supplies requires specification of a compatible product for which there is only one seller.
+The determination of a sole source must be based on written findings as required by ORS 279B.075.
 A sole source contract may be awarded only after approval of the findings by the City Manager, Assistant City Manager, or designee.
 To the extent reasonably practical, the City shall negotiate with single sellers to obtain the best possible contract terms for the City.

 10.075 CONTRACT AMENDMENTS (INCLUDING CHANGE ORDERS AND EXTRA WORK)